 Before and after dinner the staff entertained us by putting on a show in the areas around our tables.
 There was magic, music, comedy and some audience participation from the children too.
 This really was an unforgettable dinner experience.

 Winter lights parade

 The dinner experience over, we all wrapped up warm ready to march in the parade through the site.
-The parade was led by a 12 foot Merlin wizard whilst a member of staff banged a drum and encouraged us through the cold, night with chanting and singing.
+The parade was led by a 12 foot Merlin wizard.
+A member of staff accompanied Merlin whilst banging a drum.
+He encouraged us through the cold, night with chanting and singing.
 The children ran and flashed torches and various items they had made at bookable groups that week.

-We all gathered in the courtyard at the Knights tavern where the staff and Merlin took to the balcony to guide us as we watched the light how featured in my video below.
+We gathered in the courtyard at the Knights tavern where the staff and Merlin took to the balcony.
+They guided us as we watched the light show featured in my video below.
 They then sang into the evening whilst the crowd sang and danced along.
 It felt like such a wonderful community vibe and no one was in a hurry to be anywhere.

 Check Out my youtube video to see more of the light show

 People tried to warn me I would be cold in Wales but I didn’t anticipate HOW cold.
 I lived in 3 layers all week.
 I’d defo buy thermal undies if visiting in Winter again.

 Having said that, our stay has totally changed my outlook on going out in bad weather.
 As a football supporter and follower, bad weather has never really bothered me.
 But Bluestone has really cemented the ideal that whatever the weather, fun can be had.